5 Things You Can Do – Music Educator Edition

 Music education helps students with their overall well-being, letting them express themselves healthfully and positively.
 Create a safe space for your students to connect and take time to check in with them.

-4. Join your district’s team in planning how schools will reopen and operate next school year.
+4. Join your district’s team in planning how schools will include music education.

 FROM NAMM FOUNDATION